+{Editor’s note (2013-06): the procedure overlapps with the TLS session maintenance package procedures.
+The text is not yet aligned with clause 10.6.x.
+Need to be fixed.}

-In case a TLS alert is received that leads to the termination of the TLS session, then the behaviour of the TLS protocol is as specified in [IETF RFC 5246], i.e. in case of a close_notify was received the TLS endpoint will generate a close_notify on its own and the TLS session is closed.
-The MG will autonomously initiate the release of the TCP connection as well.
-If requested the MGC will be notified by the event TLS-Session Termination Alert (sta).
-In this case the parameter Session Termination Initiator (sti) will be set to “remote” and the parameter Session Termination Alert Description (stad) will contain the value from the AlertDescription as received in the TLS alert message.
+In case a TLS alert is received that leads to the termination of the TLS session, then the behaviour of the TLS protocol is as specified in [IETF RFC 5246], i.e. in case of a received TLS close_notify the TLS endpoint will reply a TLS close_notify on its own and the TLS session is closed.

-In case the property MG Autonomous Bearer Release Indicator (abri) is set to True, the MG initiates the bearer release of the related SEP as well.
+Impact on underlying IP transport connection:

+The MG shall not autonomously initiate the release of the (if connection-oriented) IP transport connection as well.
+NOTE: extension package tlsesc allows to tightly couple bearer control procedures for L4 and TLS, see property tlsesc/plslink in clause 9.1.2.

+If requested the MGC shall be notified by the event tlsbsc/BNCChange{Type=Rel}.
+Handling of the TLS-specific AlertDescription as received in the TLS alert message is for further studies.

+Impact on H.248 SEP and possibly SEPP:

+The SEP as such still exists after a successful TLS session release (state Idle).
+Removal of the SEP follows usual H.248 SUBtract.req or MODify.req commands.